brianjbayer/SampleCSharpXunitSelenium/README.md

 ## To Run the Automated Tests Natively
 Assuming that you have a DOTNET SDK development environment, the tests either can be run directly by the
 [dotnet test runner](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-test)
-or by the supplied `runtests` script.
+or by the supplied `run` script.

 ### Prerequisites
-* .NET 7 SDK
+* .NET 8 SDK
 * To run the tests using a specific browser requires that browser be installed (e.g. to run the tests in the Chrome Browser requires Chrome be installed).